At any point when reading this FAQ section you can use our glossary to find some useful definitions.

 - DSA private key.

 We targeted the main cryptographic algorithms or protocols, which are the most commonly used ones and referenced one by standard entities.
 For each of those algorithms, we implemented a detector for both the PEM format form and the Base64 encoded version.

 What about public key certificates?

 One frequently asked question by the public and our customers is about the sensitivity of a certificate.
-Public-key certificates are used in TLS protocols in order to establish authenticated and secure communication channels when browsing over the web, displayed as https and a green lock on the website.
+Public-key certificates are used in TLS protocols in order to establish authenticated and secure communication channels when browsing the web, displayed as https and a green lock on the website.
 They are in essence just public keys augmented with a signature that everyone can access to (simply click on the lock).
 As such, they have no sensitivity and the augmented signatures just provide trust to users that this certificate was issued by a trusted party.
-The trusted party is usually referenced by either the browser or the OS (linux, windows, apple, etc) on installation.
+The trusted party is usually referenced by either the browser or the OS (Linux, Windows, macOS, etc) during installation.